-3. Does your medical school have regular coverage of issues related to Planetary Health and/or sustainable healthcare in university update communications?
+3. Does your medical school have regular coverage of issues related to planetary health and/or sustainable healthcare in university update communications?

-- Yes, all students regularly receive communication updates dedicated to Planetary Health and/or sustainable healthcare. - Yes, Planetary Health and/or sustainable healthcare topics are sometimes included in communication updates. - Students do not regularly receive communications about Planetary Health or sustainable healthcare.
+- Yes, all students regularly receive communication updates dedicated to planetary health and/or sustainable healthcare. - Yes, planetary health and/or sustainable healthcare topics are sometimes included in communication updates. - O Students do not receive communications about planetary health or sustainable healthcare.

 Score explanation: Medical student members of the CAPE Nova Scotia chapter manage the social media for that group, and have published a letter to the editor in a regional paper.
-There is also a biweekly newsletter from the Global Health Office that students are able to electively sign up to receive.
-However, the medical school does not have regular coverage of Planetary Health or related issues in university update communications to medical students, staff, faculty, the wider institution community, or the public.
+The Healthy Populations Institute has a monthly newsletter which promotes their involvement with Sustainable Health Systems and CASCADES Canada.
+There is also a biweekly newsletter from the Office of Community Partnerships and Global Health students are able to electively sign up to receive.
+While this newsletter occasionally includes topics or highlights events related to planetary health, the medical school does not have regular coverage of Planetary Health or related issues in university update communications to all medical students, staff, faculty, the wider institution community, or the public as students must opt-in to receive these communications.

-- 4. Does the institution or main affiliated hospital trust engage in professional education activities targeting individuals post graduation with the aim of ensuring their knowledge and skills in Planetary Health and sustainable healthcare remain up to date during their professional career? - Yes, the institution or main affiliated hospital trust offers multiple in-person or online courses relating to Planetary Health and/or sustainable healthcare for post-graduate providers, including at least one with a primary focus of Planetary Health. - Yes, the institution or main affiliated hospital trust offers one course relating to Planetary Health and/or sustainable healthcare for post-graduate providers - 0 There are no such accessible courses for post-graduate providers
+- 4. Does the institution or main affiliated hospital trust engage in professional education activities targeting individuals post graduation with the aim of ensuring their knowledge and skills in planetary health and sustainable healthcare remain up to date during their professional career? - Yes, the institution or main affiliated hospital trust offers multiple in-person or online courses relating to planetary health and/or sustainable healthcare for post-graduate providers, including at least one with a primary focus of planetary health. - Yes, the institution or main affiliated hospital trust offers one course relating to planetary health and/or sustainable healthcare for post-graduate providers - There are no such accessible courses for post-graduate providers